MicrosoftDocs/dynamics-365-intelligent-order-management/topics/internal-external-id-mapping.md

 This scenario demonstrates how you can use internal external ID mappings when working with multiple providers.
 Every provider has a unique master data setup for **Products** or **Warehouses**.
 To integrate with these providers, you would need to transform each of these datasets into provider mapping terminology.
 With internal external ID mapping, you can set up the mapping once and use it for all subsequent integrations.

-When a transaction flows into or out of Intelligent Order Management through a provider, the mapping service uses the internal external ID mappings to look up mapped values and transform the payload.
+When a transaction flows in to or out of Intelligent Order Management through a provider, the mapping service uses the internal external ID mappings to look up mapped values and transform the payload.

-To set up a product mapping, follow the steps below.
+To set up a product mapping, use the following steps.

 1. In Intelligent Order Management, select **Configuration** on the bottom left to open a page that displays all of the out-of-the-box mappings.
 2. Select **Products**.
 The **New IOM Product Mapping** page opens.